The SAT is an important exam for students planning to apply to colleges in the United States.

 Practice Regularly

 Consistent practice is one of the most effective ways to improve your SAT Reading score.
 Start by taking full-length practice tests under timed conditions.
-This will help you familiarize yourself with the test format and build your stamina for the exam.
-As you practice, pay close attention to the questions you struggle with and focus on improving in those areas.
+This helps you get used to the format and builds your stamina for test day.
+As you review your answers, focus on the questions you got wrong.
+This helps you understand your weak areas and improve over time.

 Improve Vocabulary